 You can verify if a Geode unit is GPS only or Mulit-GNSS by entering the serial number on our Check Product Status web page.
 If you are running Geode Connect for Windows version 2.2.2 or newer, or the Android or iOS versions, then in Settings > NMEA Sentences you may just need to disable then enable the GNS sentence.

 Original article from 18 Sep 2019:

-The Geode may need a firmware update as described at the following web page.
+An older Geode GNS1 unit may need a firmware update as described at the following web page.